21 weeks: June 12th to November 2nd (now 2 weeks longer!)

 The season runs 21 weeks (that’s 2 weeks longer than last year!), from June 12th to November 2nd.
+Or you can try our summer only share, running 10 weeks from July 18th to September 24th.
 This year we are also offering a la carte Thankgsiving shares to be picked up November 20 or 21.
 These will be heavy shares, full of extra storage crops as well as fresh greens to use for Thanksgiving and beyond.

 What does it cost?

 CSAs typically ask you to pay up front, as one of the benefits to the farmer is the influx of money early in the season to purchase supplies.
 However, to accommodate a range of budgets, we also offer 2 and 4 installment options.
+Summer only shares can pay in 1 or 2 installments.
 Use this chart to compare costs and payment plans (click to embiggen):

 Click here to learn about our low income options!

 One of the benefits of a CSA is the increased connection you get with how and where your food is grown.
 The abundance of the farm varies from year to year, as changes in the weather and natural cycles affect the crops.
 Your CSA share will reflect that, with some unexpected bounty and probably a few failures.
 As a CSA member, your share will be fuller and heavier when the farm is doing well and in full production, and it will be lighter when the season is working against us.